-It wouldn't be surprising if Al is depressed, I told her.
-A lot of men are.
+It wouldn't be surprising if her husband Al is depressed, I told her.
+A lot of men are depressed.
 In fact, most men when they get depressed still function quite well in many areas of their lives, particularly professionally.
 So the external symptoms can be misleading.
 The signs are most often evident in their interpersonal interactions, especially with loved ones.

 As Carrie and I talked she kept crying.
-She just couldn't forget the feeling that "he doesn't love me" and kept questioning how that is connected to his mood.
-"How do I save my marriage?"
+She just couldn't forget the feeling that "he doesn't love me" and kept questioning how that could be connected to his mood.
+"How can I save my marriage?"

 I suggested to her that he may still love her despite what his actions show.
 However, that love has been covered over and she just can't see it right now.
-Depression, stress, and unhappiness with himself have blanketed the his love for her and keep it hidden.
-With those things removed it's possible she could see him love her again.
+Depression, stress, and unhappiness with himself have blanketed his love for her and keep it hidden.
+With help those things can be removed and it's possible she could see him begin to love her again.

 In what ways can you relate to Carrie?
 Does your husband look something like hers?

 * This is the second post of three examining a marriage in which a wife feels her husband doesn't love her anymore and she seeks the expertise of a marriage counselor for help in finding out what she can do.
 You can read the first post, How to Save My Marriage - When My Husband Doesn't Love Me Anymore here.
-In the final post we'll take a look at some things Carrie can do to change her husband and save her marriage.
-Sign-up for our blog on the right side of this page and be sure not to miss any parts of this story (you can get notified by email or RSS feed).
+In the third and final post, I Can't Get My Husband To Change, we take a look at some things Carrie can do to change her husband and save her marriage.

 How to Get the Husband of Your Dreams